susam/lab/tex/listings/README.md

 [[TEX]] [[PDF]]

-This directory contains LaTeX source code with a set of experiments that demonstrate why the following parameters to `\lstset` command is necessary while typesetting code listings with the `listings` package:
+This directory contains LaTeX source code with a set of experiments that demonstrate why the following parameters are necessary while typesetting code listings with the `listings` package:

     \lstset{
         basicstyle=\ttfamily,